Energy Consumption: Cryptocurrency vs Traditional Banks

 Which one is better?

-Although cryptocurrency consumes a lot of energy, it has already included the whole currency system with no added real-life energy consumption from physical branches, buildings, bills, even human resources.
+Although cryptocurrency consumes a lot of energy, it has already included the whole currency system with no added real-life energy consumption from physical branches, buildings, bills, and even human resources.

 However, it can only process a few transactions at a time.
 One transaction alone requires great computing power, especially NFTs, even utilizing the total electrical energy to power an average household for weeks.

 On the other hand, traditional banks require huge energy consumption for both their virtual and physical aspects, but they can process thousands of transactions at a time.

 Both crypto and traditional currency have unconsciously become a necessity to the world.
 It eases many aspects and assists almost every activity and people on earth.

 It is clear that the currency industry will consume a substantial amount of energy.
 Thus, answering the question of which method is more sustainable is still unclear.

 However, the evaluation of sustainability should also consider the vast opportunities offered by both currency methods.

 The best solution is to continue innovating and developing these technologies to be more sustainable while still providing its benefits, and thankfully, environmentally-friendly cryptocurrency is on the rise.

 These environmentally friendlier cryptocurrencies are not easy and quick to adopt as the size of the currency industry is on a global scale, but the demand for them stays high.

 Not all of us can contribute in terms of technology development.
 Still, by implementing the 6Rs method - rethink, refuse, reduce, reuse, repair, and recycle.
 As I have mentioned in my previous article, we can change our lifestyle to a sustainable one, to balance energy consumption!